pygame/pygame/docs/reST/ref/freetype.rst

    .. method:: ascender

-      | :sl:`get the unscaled ascent of the font in font units`
+      | :sl:`The unscaled ascent of the font in font units`
       | :sg:`ascender -> int`

       Read only.
 Return the number of units from the font's baseline to